CaptainLazarus/KT_Generator/README.md

 1. Copy `Code/KT Generator/.env.sample` to `Code/KT Generator/.env` and fill in the values.
 2. create a file `kt_gen3` in the root directory.
+3. Create a folder called `test` in the root directory and add the codebase you wish to test in it.
+4. Edit the `required_nodes` with the required functions/classes.
+    a.
+Class format = `class_name`
+    b.
+Function format = `class_name.function_name`

+*Note: This is a happy path, so if any errors, report*

 ## Notes
 1. Default model is `gpt-4`.
 Pass the required model to service configuration to change.